Death of Joan Robinson Hill: The will

 When John Hill filed his wife's last will and testament shortly after her death, Ash Robinson quickly produced another will, which he said had been written at the time Joan was separated from Hill.
 The will made Robinson her executor, left everything to him, and asked that Robinson and his wife have custody of the Hills' son, Robert.
 It was signed by two of Robinson's friends, one a former employee.
 Hill believed the will to be a forgery and hired three handwriting experts to attest to that fact.
-Thompson observes that Robinson Hill's signature was different to that in a previous will, and that the will had been "clumsily typed, replete with spelling mistakes and language more likely to be used by someone imitating legal terminology".
+Thompson observes that Robinson Hill's signature was different from that in a previous will, and that the will had been "clumsily typed, replete with spelling mistakes and language more likely to be used by someone imitating legal terminology".
 Hill asked the District Attorney's office to investigate, but Cecil Haden, who was serving on the grand jury at the time, suggested the matter be dealt with once the issue of Robinson Hill's death had been addressed.
 Robert Hill contested the will in 1978, claiming that it was a forgery, but a probate jury found in favor of Robinson.